 10 drops peppermint essential oil

-This peppermint candy cane blend smells just like the classic holiday candy.
-Vanilla and tonka bean oils create a sweet candy base that blends perfectly with peppermint essential oil’s refreshing aroma.
+This candy cane essential oil blend smells just like the classic Christmas candy.
+Vanilla and tonka bean oils create a sweet candy base that blends perfectly with the refreshing aroma of peppermint essential oil.

 Christmas Tree Room Spray